conorsheppard/youtube-audio-micronaut/.devcontainer/README.md

 - Located at `/home/vscode/.m2/repository` in the container

 ### 🐘 **GraalVM Support**
-- GraalVM is available for native image compilation
+- GraalVM is automatically installed and configured for native image compilation
-- Uncomment the GraalVM installation in the Dockerfile if needed
+- Environment variables `JAVA_HOME` and `GRAALVM_HOME` are properly set
-- Use `mvn package -Dpackaging=native-image` to build native executables
+- Use `mvn package -Dpackaging=native-image` or `mvn package -Pnative` to build native executables
+- Native image compilation is fully supported out of the box

 ### 🔍 **VS Code Features**
 - **Java Language Support**: Full IntelliSense and debugging